LoneKP/LoneKP/content/new-functionality-async-brainstorm.md

 It's very easy to make a brainstorm without a timer.
 You just drag the slider all the way to the end, and you will get a brainstorm session that never ends!

 &nbsp;

+Keep in mind: If you need to access as a facilitator and be able to go to voting, you need to create the brainstorm when you are logged in as a user.

 &nbsp;